crmne/paolino.me/_posts/2026-01-07-dictation-is-the-new-prompt.md

 bindd = SHIFT, XF86AudioMicMute, Transcribe, exec, voxtype record toggle
 ```

 That's it.
 Use your voice whenever possible.
-It's faster, it's more natural, and it keeps you in flow.
-This is what prompting in 2026 should feel like.
+It's faster, more natural, and keeps you in flow.